igrafx/miningkafka/howto.md

 ## Quickstart

 This Quickstart guide provides step-by-step instructions for getting into the iGrafx Kafka Modules.
-You will learn how to clone the repository, launch **LiveConnect**, interact with the **ksqlDB CLI** and **Kafka UI**, and configure **iGrafx Connectors** and **User Defined Functions (UDFs)**.
+You will learn how to clone the repository, launch **Docker Compose**, interact with the **ksqlDB CLI** and **Kafka UI**, and configure **iGrafx Connectors** and **User Defined Functions (UDFs)**.
 Each component can be run locally, giving you flexibility for testing and development.